MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/create-site-copilot.md

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).

 1. Enter a description of the site you want to build or select a suggested description of the site.
-And then, press the Enter key or select the paper airplane icon in the lower-right corner of the text box.
+Then press the Enter key or select the paper airplane icon in the lower-right corner of the text box.

     Example descriptions: